equivalent/equivalent.github.io/_posts/til/2023-04-26-update-millions-of-records-in-rails.md

 For simplicity `MyService` will just downcase `city` name & `state` for entire batch of Address objects

+> yes this can be done with simle SQL query but this is just an example (If you're willing to lock entire table for couple of minutes).
+The real **script we executed was more complex and have directly involve business logic**.

 In this example I'm using gem [activerecord-import](https://github.com/zdennis/activerecord-import) in order to update/insert multiple records with *one SQL query* (including validations).

-> Vanilla Rails has [.upsert_all](https://api.rubyonrails.org/classes/ActiveRecord/Persistence/ClassMethods.html#method-i-upsert_all) that serves simmilar purpouse.
-> Reason why I use `activerecord-import` instead is that the project I work for already uses this gem == well tested solution for our case.
+> Vanilla Rails has [.upsert_all](https://api.rubyonrails.org/classes/ActiveRecord/Persistence/ClassMethods.html#method-i-upsert_all) that serves similar purpose.
+Reason why I use `activerecord-import` instead is that the project I work for already uses this gem == well tested solution for our use case.

+> Also note `upsert` SQL operation is pretty much "insert or update" = is slower than `update` operation where you already know the IDs and you don't expect conflict (Thank you [Seuros](https://www.reddit.com/r/ruby/comments/12zmxkb/comment/jhtp201/?utm_source=share&utm_medium=web2x&context=3) for pointing this out).

 ```ruby